eirikhanssen/odf2jats/README.md

 Then a style-mapping can be tailored to the specific family of manuscripts.
 This style-mapping will be used in generating the structure and semantics needed to mark up the manuscript using the JATS tagset.

+## Related projects
+The JATS XML file that this project aims to autogenerate is to be used with the jats2epub tool.
+I am also working on a solution for automatically tagging Office Open XML documents.

+- https://github.com/eirikhanssen/ooxml2jats - automatic tagging using Office Open XML format as a base
+- https://github.com/eirikhanssen/jats2epub - generation of HTML fulltext, .epub and optionally .mobi formats from JATS XML source

 ## How to contribute

 If you're interested in this project you can